Dan Currie

 Daniel George Currie (June 27, 1935 – September 11, 2017) was an American professional football player in the National Football League (NFL).
 He played college football for the Michigan State Spartans.
 He played as a linebacker for nine seasons with the Green Bay Packers and Los Angeles Rams.

-Early years
+Early life

 Born and raised in Detroit, Michigan, Currie played college football at Michigan State in East Lansing and was an All-American linebacker and center for the Spartans as a senior in 1957.

 Playing career

 Currie was the third overall selection of the 1958 NFL draft, the first pick of the Packers.
 In that draft, the Packers also selected Jim Taylor of LSU (2nd round, 15th overall), Ray Nitschke of Illinois (3rd round, 36th), and Jerry Kramer of Idaho (4th round, 39th). all future members of the Pro Football Hall of Fame.